-Midpoint along the zig-zag in Chapel Bridge, it crooks near a large octagonal tower called Wasserturm.
+Midpoint along the zig-zag in Chapel Bridge, the structure crooks near a large octagonal tower called Wasserturm.
 The name, Water Tower, was given for no reason other than that the tower stands in water.

-At one time, it was used as a torture chamber.
+At one time, the pretty tower was used as a torture chamber.
 Thankfully it’s now closed to “visitors,” if you know what I mean.

-Originally, 158 paintings existed that depicted scenes of the Catholic Church and of the patron saints of Lucerne.
+Originally the bridge had 158 paintings that showed scenes of the Catholic Church and of the patron saints of Lucerne.

 However, a fire in 1993 thought to have been started by a smoldering cigarette destroyed much of the bridge and all but 47 of the paintings.
 It was rebuilt after the fire, but you can still see scorched wood where some of the paintings once were.

 3. Jesuit Church – Jesuitenkirche